Manzood/Pac-Man/README.md

 <h2> Pac-Man </h2> <br>

+A clone of Pac-Man, written in C during my first year of college, using the library SDL2.

 Can be run using the executable file provided.
 However, this executable file had been built on a linux Ubuntu distribution, so compatibility with your system will vary.
 Compilation in C can be done if the SDL2 library is installed, which can bewith further ease using the Makefile provided.